-Spar Nord's baa1 standalone BCA reflects the bank's robust capitalization as well as its low dependence on market funding and strong liquidity buffer.
+Spar Nord's baa1 standalone BCA reflects the bank's robust capitalisation as well as its low dependence on market funding and strong liquidity buffer.
 At the same time, it takes into account the bank's nonperforming loan ratio, which, despite improvements, remains higher than the system average, along with moderately higher loan growth than the system average.
-The bank's deposit pricing initiatives are mitigating pressures on profitability due to the prolonged low interest rate environment.
+The bank's deposit pricing initiatives are mitigating the strain on profitability because of the prolonged low interest rate environment.